 Where should I put my cat’s water bowl?

 Just like their food, your cat’s water bowl should be somewhere relatively quiet.
-A hallway, for example, may be too busy for them, even if they are very sociable.
+A hallway, for example, maybe too busy for them, even if they are very sociable.

 Put your cat’s water bowl somewhere clean and odour-free – and far away from their litter tray!
 Cats are very clean animals, and just like us, they prefer to keep things separate.
-For your own peace of mind, it’s also a good idea to put your cat’s water bowl on an easy-to-clean surface, such as tiles or laminate flooring.
+For your peace of mind, it’s also a good idea to put your cat’s water bowl on an easy-to-clean surface, such as tiles or laminate flooring.
 On that note, always leave your cat’s water bowl on the floor, where they can easily reach in.
-Avoid table tops and work surfaces, even if you cat loves to jump and climb.
+Avoid table tops and work surfaces, even if your cat loves to jump and climb.

 If you have more than one cat, make sure you have a water bowl for each of them, even if they tend to share.
 Better yet, leave water bowls and several points throughout your house, so your cat always has somewhere quiet to drink wherever they are.